RIP, Lute Olson: Legendary UA basketball coach dies at age 85

-It’s probably fair to say that Linda Ronstadt is the most-impressive Tucsonan ever born here.
-And, with his passing late Thursday evening, it’s undeniable that Lute Olson is the most-impressive Tucsonan to have lived and died here.
+It's probably fair to say that Linda Ronstadt is the most-impressive Tucsonan ever born here.
+And, with his passing on Thursday, Aug.
+27, it's undeniable that Lute Olson is the most-impressive Tucsonan to have lived and died here.
 Olson had been in failing health after suffering multiple strokes.
 He was 85.

 There is no way to overstate what Olson did for the University of Arizona, its basketball program, the city of Tucson, and the state of Arizona.
 He was a towering basketball god, recognizable worldwide for his physical stature, his steely presence on the sidelines, and, most notably, for his perfectly coiffed silver hair.
 Through work ethic and excellence, he brought status and pride to the community and he was absolutely beloved for his efforts.
 In a country with several huge metropolises in which an urban sport like basketball can flourish, it's remarkable that the three meccas of the collegiate sport are Durham, North Carolina; Lexington, Kentucky; and Tucson, Arizona.